haritha-j/sinhala-song-search/lessons/Lesson3_Analysis.md

 A *stop word* is a word that doesn’t add any extra information and can be ignored.

 Elasticsearch comes with built in support for removing stop words.
-We just have to tell it that the `name` field of our products contains english text.
+We just have to tell it that the `name` field of our songs contains english text.

-Once we do that, elasticsearch will filter out stop words in both the names of our products, and the search queries we run against them.
+Once we do that, elasticsearch will filter out stop words in both the names of our songs, and the search queries we run against them.
 I’ve left lots of spoilers visible below, because the documentation can easily lead you astray.

 #### Disclaimer:
 Unlike the previous problems, we are going to walk you through how to add stop words to your search app.